0ki/ddwrt-nvram-tool/README.md

 ddwrt-nvram-tool
 ================
-This tools allows converts ddwrt nvram binary files to text for easy readability and comparison
+This tools converts ddwrt nvram binary files to text for easy readability and comparison

 <pre>
 Usage example: